Victorcorcos/clean-code/README.md

 # Clean Code ✨

-A repository dedicated to share Clean Code Hints
+A clean repository dedicated to share Clean Code techniques, hints, didactic examples, good references and signals that the code is dirty.

 ## What is Clean Code? ♻️